jpfutalef/DynamicStochasticElectricVRP/README.md

 ## About

-This repository contains plenty of python code that implements a GA-based decision-making strategy to manage EV fleets.
+This repository contains plenty of Python code that implements a GA-based decision-making strategy to manage EV fleets.
 The system consists
 of: an offline and online optimizer to solve multiple E-VRP variants, and a simple simulator to test the strategy.The goal is to analyze the behavior of